Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Random matrix theory

+where $\overline{u}$ denotes a vector composed of $N_{\rm dof}$ elements $⟨u_a^{\rm ref}⟩$.
+There is an important difference between the two components: the terms in the twisted component $K^{\rm tw}_{ab}$ have the form of a direct product of two $N_{\rm dof}$-dimensional vectors indexed by $a$ and $b$, while the terms in the ladder component $K^{\rm ld}_{ab}$ cannot be decomposed in such a way.

-One can expect that $θ_v$ could not exceed 1, which means the ladder four-point matrix $\FM L$ is positive semidefinite.
+One can expect that $θ_v$ cannot exceed 1, which means the ladder four-point matrix $\FM L$ is positive semidefinite.
 To elaborate on this question, one can consider the final convergence of the iteration (\ref{eq:Dyson_iter}).
 In this case, $\MG_n = \MG + \dd\MG_n$ with small $\dd\MG_n$.
 The next step of the iteration is $\MG_{n+1} = \MG + \dd\MG_{n+1}$ with

 The iteration converges, which means that all eigenvalues of $\FM R:\FM T$ and $\FM T:\FM R$ are less than 1 for any $ϵ > 0$.
 Therefore, $0\le θ_v < 1$.
 At the same time, some of the limiting values $\lim_{ϵ\to0}θ_v$ may be equal to 1.